Cheapest car insurance carriers in Seattle

 What is the cheapest car insurance company in Seattle?

-For Seattle drivers with clean records, USAA and Erie Insurance are frequently the most competitive.
-GEICO is also worth comparing.
+For Seattle drivers with clean records, GEICO and PEMCO are frequently the most competitive.
+American Family is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across Washington.

 What are the minimum auto insurance requirements in Washington?